jeremiahsnapp/dev-lxc/README.md

 ### Destroying Base Containers

-When using `dev-lxc cluster destroy` to destroy an entire Chef cluster or `dev-lxc server destroy [NAME]` to destroy a single Chef server you have the option to also destroy any or all of the three types of base containers associated with the cluster or server.
+When using `dev-lxc destroy` to destroy servers you have the option to also destroy any or all of the three types of base containers associated with the servers.

-Either of the following commands will list the options available.
+The following command will list the options available.

-    dev-lxc cluster help destroy

-    dev-lxc server help destroy
+    dev-lxc help destroy

 Of course, you can also just use the standard LXC commands to destroy any container.